Diamonds on White Velevet | Lisa Robin

 Pros and Cons of Moissanite Engagement Rings

-2. Affordability: Moissanite is more affordable than diamonds, allowing you to get a larger stone for your budget.
-This makes it an appealing option for those who want a visually stunning ring without breaking the bank.
+- Affordability: Moissanite is more affordable than natural diamonds, allowing you to get a larger stone for your budget.
+In today's market, there is a modest difference in pricing between moissanite and lab created diamonds.

 Cons:

-2. Limited Availability: While moissanite is becoming more popular, it may not be as widely available as diamonds or cubic zirconia.
+- Limited Availability: While moissanite is becoming more popular, it may not be as widely available as diamonds.
 This can make it more challenging to find the perfect moissanite engagement ring.

-3. Environmental Impact: While moissanite is more eco-friendly compared to mined diamonds, it is still a lab-created gemstone that requires significant energy and resources to produce.
+- Environmental Impact: While moissanite is more eco-friendly compared to mined diamonds, it is still a lab-created gemstone that requires significant energy and resources to produce.
 Its overall sustainability may vary depending on the manufacturing process.
+Moissanite and lab created diamonds are comparable since they are both created in a lab.

 Cubic zirconia was originally identified in 1937 by German mineralogists, but it wasn't until 1977 when Russian scientists discovered how to actually grow these crystals using a synthetic process.
 They named their synthetic crystals Djevalite and tried to market them as simulated diamonds without much success.
 In the 1980's Swarovski created its own version of cubic zirconia.
 Swarovski coined the abbreviated term CZ for cubic zirconia.
 This was the jumpstart this crystal needed to become a popular in cheaper costume jewelry as a substitute for real diamond jewelry.